mozilla-spidermonkey/jsparagus/README.md

 Well.
 I learned enough to implement this, although there is still much I don't understand.

-I learned of at least one phenomenon that can render a grammar outside xLL(1) (that is, LL(1) as extended by automated left-factoring and left-recursion elimination); see `testFirstFirstConflict` in `test.py`.
+I learned a bit about what kind of phenomenon can render a grammar outside XLL(1) (that is, LL(1) as extended by automated left-factoring and left-recursion elimination); see `testFirstFirstConflict` in `test.py` for a contrived example, and `testLeftHandSideExpression` for a realistic one.
-(Maybe a more practical example would be when a C++ parser at toplevel sees the keyword `static` or `const`.)

 I learned that the shift-reduce operator precedence parser I wrote for SpiderMonkey is even less like a typical LR parser than I imagined.